Oxidative Stress and Skin Aging Here’s What You Need to Know

 Using powerful antioxidants like astaxanthin that comprehensively protect your skin from oxidative stress and free radicals is cutting-edge technology.

 $79.00 Powerful Organic Antioxidants, a vial more extraordinary than gold!
 Antioxidants are the most effective weapon against the damaging free radicals that cause oxidation and damage to the skin.
 Free radicals accelerate the aging process.
-Key Benefits: Improves Skin Texture Promotes… read more
+However, not all antioxidants are equal.… read more

 Concentrated Antioxidant Serum

 Powerful Organic Antioxidants, a vial more extraordinary than gold!
 Antioxidants are the most effective weapon against the damaging free radicals that cause oxidation and damage to the skin.
 Free radicals accelerate the aging process.
-Key Benefits: Improves Skin Texture Promotes… read more
+However, not all antioxidants are equal.… read more

-Most of us, when we take care of our skin, focus on the surface.
+When we take care of our skin, most of us focus on the surface.
 That seems to go without saying since the surface of our skin is what we see!

-But these surface layers of our skin, while an important part of the organ, are already dead.
+But these surface layers of our skin, an essential part of the organ, are already dead.
 The living, growing part of the skin is the deep layers underneath.

 Those layers are alive.
 You can only get to them from the inside of your body.
 Things that enter your bloodstream affect these layers of your skin.
 That’s because capillaries perfuse the living skin, giving it the nutrients it needs to be a thriving organ.